lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say_checklist.md

 ### 4. Click to view the "data" tabs, which show your team's individual patient information.

+-  [ ] In the data tabs, you can _zoom in_ on specific veterans.
+Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), measures from mental health assistant, and suicide and behavior risk flags.
+-  [ ] Providers can filter to find specific patients, or produce reports using the filter panel.
 -  [ ] Patients with restricted access to their information have asterisks (****)
--  [ ] Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), measures from mental health assistant, and suicide and behavior risk flags.
--  [ ] Providers can filter to find specific patients, or produce reports.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:35-00:45***